Battle of Tripoli (2011): Status of Gaddafi family

-The location of Muammar Gaddafi was unclear on 22 August; it was thought that he could still have been staying in Tripoli, surrounded by remaining forces in his Bab al-Azizia compound, but this was yet to be determined.
+The location of Muammar Gaddafi was unclear on 22 August; it was thought that he could still be staying in Tripoli, surrounded by the remaining forces in his Bab al-Azizia compound, but this was yet to be determined.
 Another report had him in the Tajura cardiac hospital.
 Al Jazeera reported that Muammar Gaddafi allegedly had successfully resisted an attempt to arrest him at the hospital.

 Mutassim Gaddafi was allegedly remaining in the Bab al-Azizia compound directing the remaining defences, while Khamis Gaddafi (who had earlier been rumored killed in an airstrike at Zliten) was reported to be leading loyalist tank forces in a counterattack against central Tripoli, in an attempt to relieve the siege of Bab al-Azizia.

 Al Arabiya reported that a third Gaddafi son, Al-Saadi Gaddafi, had been captured by the rebels, citing the head of the NTC.
 He had been reported captured as well the previous day, so it was unclear when and where the capture took place.

 On 22 August, two charred bodies were found in Tripoli that Al Jazeera suggested could be the bodies of Khamis and Muammar Gaddafi's brother-in-law Abdullah Senussi.
 However, it was later found that both men had escaped the battle.

 23 August

 Very early in the morning, CNN reporter Matthew Chance reported that he had seen and spoken to Saif al-Islam Gaddafi in a convoy of armoured Land Cruisers near the Rixos Al Nasr hotel.
 Al Arabiya reported via Le Figaro that a rebel confirmed that Saif had been captured, but then escaped.
 The rebels later confirmed that Saif had been in their custody, but escaped in the chaos of the situation.
 Saif claimed the people of Libya were behind him and his father, that NATO had jammed loyalist communications, including state TV and that "gangs of saboteurs" had been smuggled into Tripoli via civilians cars and boats.
 Saif was seen amongst Gaddafi supporters handing out weapons to them outside the Bab al-Azizia compound and being organised in "street brigades" to fight the rebels.

 It was reported that the port area and surroundings were now under rebel control, though the time and circumstances of capture was unclear.

 By the afternoon, Al Jazeera correspondent Zeina Khodr confirmed that rebels were in control of Green Square, now renamed Martyrs' Square by the rebels.
-She said that heavy clashes were taking place in Mansura, and that rebels had advanced within 500 m from Bab al-Azizia.
+She said heavy clashes were taking place in Mansura, and that rebels had advanced within 500 m from Bab al-Azizia.